-Exercise Orange Juice will be a discussion based exercise held in Griffith NSW on October 24 2018.
-The dynamic between NSW Department of Primary Industries (DPI) and Local Land Services (LLS) in a plant based emergency response will be a key focus of Exercise Orange Juice.
+Exercise Orange Juice was discussion based exercise stemmed from a hypothetical scenario of citrus canker being discovered in a retail outlet in NSW.
+Held in Griffith NSW on October 24 2018, a key focus of the exercise was the dynamic between NSW Department of Primary Industries (DPI) and Local Land Services (LLS) in responding to a plant based emergency.

-This exercise is an important part of government and industry’s preparedness to respond effectively and efficiently to biosecurity emergencies.
+This exercise was an important part of government and industry’s preparedness to respond effectively and efficiently to biosecurity emergencies.
 The exercise assists in better preparation for pest and disease incursions that have the potential to damage Australia’s food and fibre production industries.